Virtual credit cards

 Key takeaways

-• Virtual credit cards are convenient, digital-only alternatives to your physical card
+• Virtual credit cards are digital-only alternatives to a physical card

-• Virtual credit cards can be issued and used immediately after being approved
+• Virtual credit cards can be issued and used immediately after being approved, but they're not accepted everywhere

 Are virtual credit cards available in Australia?

 Yes you can get a virtual credit in Australia.
-Any credit card that is stored virtually in an app or online account is technically a type of virtual credit card, including cards stored in Apple Pay, Google Pay and other mobile wallets.
+Any credit card that is stored virtually in an app or online account, like a Visa or Mastercard, is technically a type of virtual credit card, including cards stored in Apple Pay, Google Pay and other mobile wallets.
+But you can apply for a specific virtual credit card only, if you wish.

 There are 3 main types of virtual credit cards you can get in Australia, each with different features, benefits and options: